Financing Your Education

-Many fellowship awards provide a “Costs of Education Allowance” or “Tuition Support” that have not kept pace with the current graduate tuition rates and often fall short of meeting the graduate fellow’s educational expenses.
+Some fellowship awards fall short of meeting a graduate fellow’s educational expenses.
 The Ph.D.
-Fellowship Tuition Support Program allows eligible students to receive support from the Graduate School to augment their fellowship award by providing supplemental tuition allowance to maximize their external funding.
+Fellowship Tuition Support Program (pdf) allows eligible students to receive support from the Graduate School to augment their fellowship award by providing a supplemental tuition waiver support.

-WSU does not withhold federal income taxes on fellowships and traineeships, and this income will not be reported on an annual 1099 IRS Form.
-However, graduate fellows who are US citizens and resident aliens are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.
+WSU does not withhold federal income taxes on fellowships and traineeships, and will not report it on an annual 1099 IRS Form.
+Graduate fellows who are US citizens and resident aliens are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.
 It is the student's responsibility to understand the federal and state income tax implications of receiving a fellowship.

 International students can find more information regarding their tax liability within the Office of International Students and Scholar Tax Information website.

-Grant and Contracts
+Grants and Contracts

-Fellowships and grants are available from a number of outside agencies, including private foundations, nonprofits, state and federal sources.
+Fellowships and grants are available from a number of outside agencies, including private foundations, nonprofits, and state and federal sources.
 A variety of support is offered, from one-time awards to multi-year support for living expenses, educational fees, conference travel and/or research for beginning to advanced graduate student and postdoctoral levels.
 Aside from the obvious financial benefit, receipt of external funding exemplifies excellence in research, writing and scholarship.
 Applying for external fellowships and grants is an excellent professional development experience for many of you who will be seeking academic career placement where grant funding is a necessity.

 Prospective students applying for grants should contact the Office of Grant and Research Development for information.